North Korea's secretive 'first family'

 Little more is known about Ri Sol-Ju, although there has been much speculation about her background since pictures first emerged of Kim Jong-un with an unidentified woman.
 There is a North Korean singer of the same name, but she is not now thought to be the same person.

 State media did not mention when the couple got married.
-There is widespread speculation that they have children.

 The grandson of Kim Jong-il and nephew of leader Kim Jong-un has said he wants to "make things better" for the people of his country.